nucrasenaa/LaunchNow/README.md

 Usage<br>
 	1. Download the app<br>
+	2. Drag the app to Applications<br>
+	3. Go to System Settings → Privacy & Security → Allow app from unidentified developer<br>
-	2. (Optional) Add LaunchNow to login items<br>
+	4. (Optional) Add LaunchNow to login items<br>
-    3. Use Settings → Import to add apps<br>
+	5. Use Settings → Import to add apps<br>
-	4. Drag apps to customize application sort or create folders<br>
+	6. Drag apps to customize sort order or create folders<br>
-	5. Press Down Arrow or Return on keyboard to enable full keyboard navigation<br>
+	7. Press Down Arrow or Return on keyboard to enable full keyboard navigation<br>
-	6. Scroll to turn the page<br>
+	8. Scroll to turn the page<br>
-	7. Use Reset Apps button to clear all apps<br>
+	9. Use Reset Apps button to clear all apps<br>

  Known Issues<br>
 ~~• After creating a folder or switching pages, dragging apps may occasionally stop working.
 If this happens, open Settings and tap “Reset Layout” to restore drag functionality.~~ <br>